Community Engagement Partnerships Inventory

 Other Partners: Three Rivers AHEC

-The PCOM Doctor of Osteopathic Medicine (D.O.) students and Pharmacy students participate in interprofessional educational sessions with the BSN senior level students.
-Inter-professional education is a required activity for both the nursing students and the medical students.
-Hosting this case-study learning activity on the Newnan Campus provides an excellent learning opportunity for all the students.
+The PCOM Doctor of Osteopathic Medicine (D.O.) students and Pharmacy students participate in interprofessional educational sessions with the BSN Junior and senior level students and the MSN nurse educator track students.
+Inter-professional education is a required activity for both nursing students and medical students.
+Hosting this virtual synchronous case-study learning activity provides an excellent learning opportunity for all the students.

 ISAP & Carrollton Civic Women's Club